MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/favorite-reports-web-console.md

 **Before you begin**

 - Ensure you have any of the following five roles to login to the web console.
-These permission remain the same as in earlier supported versions of Operations Manager.
+These permissions remain the same as in earlier supported versions of Operations Manager.

    - Administrator
    - Author
    - Advance Operator
    - Operator
-   - Read Only Operator
+   - Read-only Operator

 - Ensure you have the following three roles to view reports on Web Console.
-These permission remain the same as in earlier supported versions of Operations Manager.
+These permissions remain the same as in earlier supported versions of Operations Manager.

    - Administrator
    - Report Operator